Attic Greek: Grammar

 Attic Greek grammar follows Ancient Greek grammar to a large extent.
 References to Attic Grammar are usually in reference to peculiarities and exceptions from Ancient Greek Grammar.
-This section mentions only some of these Attic peculiarities.
+This section mentions only some of said peculiarities.

 Number

 In addition to singular and plural numbers, Attic Greek had the dual number.
-This was used to refer to two of something and was present as an inflection in nouns, adjectives, pronouns and verbs (any categories inflected for number).
+This was used to count exactly two of something and was present as an inflection in nouns, adjectives, pronouns, and verbs (i.e., any categories inflected for number).
 Attic Greek was the last dialect to retain it from older forms of Greek, and the dual number had died out by the end of the 5th century BC.
 In addition to this, in Attic Greek, any plural neuter subjects will only ever take singular conjugation verbs.